itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

 #.
 The communcation between the plugin and its GUI-components (Config-Dialog, Dock-Widget in main window) must therefore be done using a signal-slot-connection or a simple invoke, that allows to call methods in another thread.
 #.
 The plugin's **init** method is called with the mandatory and optional parameters, those default is set the in the plugin's interface and which are updated by the user input.

-The basic scheme of the live-cycle of any plugin is depicted in figure :ref:`plugin-plugincall-scheme1`:
+The basic scheme of the live-cycle of any plugin is depicted in the following figure:

 .. _plugin-plugincall-scheme1: